 I’m not going to pretend to understand polytheism, mostly because it comes in so many forms and I haven’t met people who can explain it to me personally.
 From what I can make of it, though, polytheism requires another level or more of alternate-science.
 If there are multiple beings, then they must be measurable and defined by alternative rules of physics and matter.
 In some cases, like in old Greek mythology, the Gods were created by matter(?) but had the ability to supersede matter and physics.
 So I cannot speak about polytheism because, given the diverse systems of beliefs in this category, I don’t know exactly what it is they posit that simply exists.

 I have much more distinct experiences and interactions with members of the Latter Day Saints community.
 Mormons believe life is an infinite chain of order and growth in a non-scientific, or maybe alternate-scientific realm.
 Individual consciousness is ordered out of spiritual matter, and thus has a beginning but no end.
-There is no ultimate intelligence governing everything, but we are a string of entities preceding and creating each other.
+There is no ultimate, timeless intelligence governing everything, but we are a string of entities preceding and creating each other.
 Physical matter and spiritual matter simply exist for their own sake.
-Our existence is a constant process of growth through knowledge–of which living in an earthly form is an embryonic stage governed by the entity, God, that assembled us and this earth.
+Our existence is a constant process of growth through knowledge–of which living in an earthly form is an embryonic stage governed by the specific entity, God, that assembled us and this earth.
 And we will in turn become god to our own creations.

 I hope that in presenting these ideas, I’ve been able to communicate that they are all valid/plausible.
 There is no reason why one of these ideas couldn’t be true, only the fact they are incompatible with each other and thus only one is.
 Truth is what is real, whether acknowledged or not.
 The most we can do is to always be testing and evaluating our perspectives, trying to be sure that what we believe isn’t just plausible, but real.